A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Introduction

 This is how $RM$ is constructed, which is why we call it the Recursive Measure.
-A full conceptual justification for the measure -- i.e., the first prong of justification on the more modest approach -- is given in Abizadeh (working paper).
+A full conceptual justification of such a measure -- i.e., the first prong of justification on the more modest approach -- is given in \citet{Abi22}.
 The key to this justification lies in the fact that $RM$ does not reduce the efficacious exercise of voting power to being decisive; the measure is grounded, rather, in the broader notion of causal efficacy. $RM$ represents, not the {\em probability} a player will be decisive for the division outcome (the probability the player will be {\em fully causally efficacious} in bringing it about) but, rather, the player's {\em expected efficacy}, that is, the probability the player will make a causal contribution to the outcome weighted by the degree of causal efficacy.
 Whereas decisiveness measures such as $PB$ solely track full efficacy, $RM$ tracks partial efficacy as well.

-Yet no matter how intuitively plausible, and no matter how strong the justification of its conceptual foundations, $RM$ would not be a viable measure of voting power unless it also satisfied a number of postulates that arguably any reasonable measure ought to satisfy.
-As we have argued, the more modest approach requires supplementing the first, conceptual prong of justification with the second, postulate-satisfaction prong.
-Our task in this paper is to furnish this second prong of justification.
-In particular, we take it that any reasonable measure of a priori voting power should satisfy, for simple voting games, the {\em iso-invariance}, {\em dummy}, {\em dominance}, {\em donation}, {\em bloc}, {\em quarrel}, and {\em added blocker} postulates.
+Yet however strong the conceptual justification for such a measure in general, we also need to justify its {\em specific} construction or formulation.
+Moreover, no matter how intuitively plausible, and no matter how justified its conceptual foundations, $RM$ would not be a viable measure of voting power unless it also satisfied a number of postulates that arguably any reasonable measure ought to satisfy.
+The more modest approach accordingly requires supplementing the first, conceptual prong of justification with the second, postulate-satisfaction prong.
+Our task in this paper is therefore two-fold: first, to justify the specific formulation we give to the Recursive Measure; and second, to furnish the second prong of justification given this formulation.
+In particular, we take it that any reasonable measure of a priori voting power should satisfy, for simple voting games, the {\em iso-invariance}, {\em dummy}, {\em dominance}, {\em donation}, {\em minimum-power bloc}, and {\em quarrel} postulates.
 We here explain the intuitive justification for each of these voting-power postulates, and then prove that $RM$ satisfies them for a priori power in simple voting games.
-Moreover, we prove these postulates by introducing a new way of representing voting games using a division lattice, and show that previous formulations of some of these postulates require revision.
+Moreover, we prove these by introducing a new way of representing voting games using a division lattice.